voldedore/dotfiles/readme.md

 Switch to [`linux`](https://github.com/voldedore/dotfiles/tree/linux) or [`macos`](https://github.com/voldedore/dotfiles/tree/macos) branch for appropriate configuration.

-## How to config for back up and restore to/from this repo:
+## How to config for backup and restore to/from this repo:

-Inspired from this article: https://developer.atlassian.com/blog/2016/02/best-way-to-store-dotfiles-git-bare-repo/
+Inspired by this article: https://developer.atlassian.com/blog/2016/02/best-way-to-store-dotfiles-git-bare-repo/

-But, a little bit different: Clone the repo to
+But, a little bit different: Clone the repo to this location (you might want to clone the https repo URL since our configuration for SSH via gpg-agent is in the config).

     ~/dotfiles